Configure the Backend Input Forms¶

-Even though the behavior and the appearance of the table fields is configured in
+Even though the behavior and the appearance of the table fields are configured in

 up in the input form.
-This spares the trouble you would have when commenting out
+This prevents trouble when commenting out

-or moving away code that is already configured and a corresponding field should
+or moving code that is already configured and a corresponding field should

 just be hidden or the overall order of the Input Form’s table fields should be